Best Ways to Get a Personal Loan

 Responsibly managing your personal loan

 Taking out a personal loan may solve your immediate money woes, but you have to handle that debt responsibly.
-A loan won’t end your money problems, Haviaris says.
-In fact, it could end up perpetuating a negative cycle.
+A loan won’t end your money problems — in fact, it could end up perpetuating a negative cycle.

-For example, she says that the real answer to getting out of debt or financing a big goal may be accepting the fact that your income doesn’t sustain your current lifestyle.
-Alternatively, it may be that you need more financial education, or that you lack financial self-control when it comes to making purchases large or small.
+One answer to getting out of debt or financing a big goal may be accepting the fact that your income doesn’t sustain your lifestyle.
+There are bad reasons to get a personal loan, including funding luxury purchases you can’t afford.

-If, after you’ve faced these hard realities, you decide that a personal loan is still the right path for you, be sure to handle your debt responsibly.
-Make on-time payments.
-Make a plan for paying down your debt and stick to it.
+Important: If you do decide that a personal loan is the right path for you, be sure to handle your debt responsibly.
+Make on-time payments and set a plan for paying down your debt — and stick to it.
+Before agreeing to a loan offer, use a personal loan calculator to make sure you can afford the monthly payments.
 Don’t take on additional debt that could drain your resources to a point where your monthly payments are no longer sustainable.